wp-plugins/sexybookmarks/readme.txt

 == Screenshots ==

-1. A quick preview of the final outcome
+1. A quick preview of the final outcome (excess hidden)
+2. Another preview of the final outcome with excess networks displayed upon hover
+3. A preview of the admin panel associated with the plugin

 == Installation ==